 Modern passenger car tires have a complex structure.
 The rubber tires we drive on today have been in the making for over a century.
 Continental has played a major role in the development of today’s steel-belted radial tires, improving tire design and function.
-Read on to discover how as we dissect the modern tire.
+Read on to discover all the different components in modern tires.

 Tire components can be grouped into two main structural elements: The tread and belt assembly and the casing.
 These elements consist of several layers.